In Migrant Mother, 1936 (Figure 1) Lange poignantly captures the desperation and despair suffered during the Great Depression.

 How do I reference images?

-When you include an image in your work, you need to ensure you give it a figure number (and a brief, descriptive caption, if you wish).
+So, when you include an image in your work, you need to ensure you give it a figure number, and a caption that provides the author/creator, title and date of the work.
+Use italics for the title of the image only.